fandredev/ui-clone-vscode/README.md

 # Image VSCode clone

-The project reply the interface from VsCode site (https://code.visualstudio.com/)
+The project reply the interface from VsCode site (https://code.visualstudio.com/).
+Not is 100% perfectly, but, i did my better.

 **NOTE: The code in the first week September, 2024.
 The UI from the VsCode site can be changed.**